spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 - `full` - Refresh the entire dataset.
 - `append` - Append new data to the dataset.

-## `acceleration.refresh_interval`
+## `acceleration.refresh_check_interval`

 Optional.
 How often data should be refreshed.
 Only supported for `full` refresh_mode datasets.
-For `append` datasets, the refresh interval not used.
+For `append` datasets, the refresh check interval not used.

 See [Duration](../duration/index.md)